NYC, big employers taking hard line against vaccine holdouts

 Seventy percent of the nation’s adults have received at least one shot, and nearly 61% are fully vaccinated — well short of where President Joe Biden wanted the U.S. to be by this point.

+Experts say the vaccine is still highly effective at preventing serious illness and death from the more contagious mutant version.

-Florida Gov. Ron DeSantis, who is running for reelection next year while eyeing a 2024 presidential bid, doubled down Tuesday as the state again broke its record for COVID-19 hospitalizations, insisting that the spike will ease soon and that he will not impose any business restrictions or mask mandates.
+Florida Gov. Ron DeSantis, a Republican who is running for reelection next year while eyeing a 2024 presidential bid, doubled down Tuesday as the state again broke its record for COVID-19 hospitalizations, insisting that the spike will ease soon and that he will not impose any business restrictions or mask mandates.
 He encouraged people to get vaccinated.

 “We are not shutting down,” DeSantis said.
 “We are going to have schools open.
 We are protecting every Floridian’s job in this state.
 We are protecting people’s small businesses.”